raghurama123/LCSTO/README.md

   https://doi.org/10.1016/j.cplett.2019.02.004
 ```

-The atomic orbitals are selected as even-temperted basis functions which enables one to reproduce Raffenetti's results discussed in
+The atomic orbitals are selected as even-tempered basis functions which enables one to reproduce Raffenetti's results discussed in
 ```
   Even‐tempered atomic orbitals.
 II.
 Atomic SCF wavefunctions in terms of even‐tempered exponential bases Richard C. Raffenetti